Click here to listen to a reading of this blog:

-This recipe creates a rich, indulgent chocolate brownie which is also gluten, nut and (could be) soya and dairy free, but do check the labels of any ingredients you use.
+This recipe creates a rich, indulgent chocolate brownie which is also gluten-free.

 Prep time: 5-10 minutes

 Cooking time: 35-40 minutes

 175g dark chocolate – 70% cocoa solids (very important!)

 50g GF self raising flour

 - Preheat the oven to 170c/Gas Mark 3 and line a baking tray with butter and baking paper, preferably 28cm x 18cm or similar.

 - Break up the dark chocolate in to small pieces and melt in a saucepan with the salted butter, over a low heat.
 Place both in the saucepan at the same time.
 Keep stirring as it melts and forms a dark, glossy liquid.